hamptonpieryc/website/README.md

 Source code for the Hampton Pier Yacht Club website.
 A test deployment is at https://hamptonpieryc.github.io/website/home.html

+# Changing Content

+Content

+# How it works

+This is deployed as a "static" site

 ## Useful tools

 * https://picturepan2.github.io/spectre/